brillout/wildcard-api/docs/intro.template.md

 ## Example

-Let's look at a Wildcard API of a simple todo app:
+Let's look at a Wildcard API for a simple todo app:

 ~~~js
 !INLINE ../example/api/view-endpoints --hide-source-path